grafana/grafana/docs/sources/developers/plugins/add-distributed-tracing-for-backend-plugins.md

 > grafana-plugins-sdk-go v0.157.0.
 If you run a plugin with tracing features on an older version of Grafana,
 > tracing will be disabled.

-> **Note:** Only Opentelemetry is supported.
-If Grafana is configured to use a deprecated tracing systems (Jaeger or Opentracing),
-> tracing will be disabled in the plugin.
-Please note that Opentelemetry + Jaeger propagator is supported.

 ## Introduction

-Distributed tracing allows backend plugin developers to create custom spans in their plugins, and send them to the same endpoint as the main Grafana instance.
-This also propagates the tracing context from the Grafana instance to the plugin, so the plugin's spans will be correlated to the correct trace.
+Distributed tracing allows backend plugin developers to create custom spans in their plugins, and send them to the same endpoint and with the same propagation format as the main Grafana instance.
+The tracing context is also propagated from the Grafana instance to the plugin, so the plugin's spans will be correlated to the correct trace.

 ## Configuration

+> **Note:** Only OpenTelemetry is supported.
+If Grafana is configured to use a deprecated tracing system (Jaeger or OpenTracing),
+> tracing will be disabled in the plugin.
+Please note that OpenTelemetry + Jaeger propagator is supported.

 OpenTelemetry must be enabled and configured for the Grafana instance.
 Please refer to [this section](
 {{< relref "../../setup-grafana/configure-grafana/#tracingopentelemetry" >}}) for more information.